marrbjorn/documentation/F-Secure Cyber Security Base MOOC.fi -First Project/README.md

 design of some steps will create a potential crash-situation.
 Time to time this may be too much critical.

+http.headers() is implemented with partly broken design. also http.cors() with disabled state. http.headers().defaultsDisabled().contentTypeOptions() only;
+Potential content sniffing is valid!
+Also as addition to "form.html" where we used 'title' before meta-charset-tag.

+Mapping with current view: just kind of "trick"-feature;
+But provides additional steps to "play" with project-application;

+Also partly related with adding another vulnerable point.
+What can be covered as "Trouble Ten" from OWASP TOP TEN list.
 </pre>
 <hr />
 <hr />